RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

      :x: Incorrect.
 Please try again.

-Success!

-So, now we have the means to get the names and paths, so we can populate a DataFrame with columns and data for each country.
+So, now we have the means to get the names and paths so that we can populate a DataFrame with columns and data for each country.
 Your task is now to create a DataFrame with as many of the same columns as you can.
-You'll have to do your own investigation into the structure of the file to find a way to scrape the information.
+You'll have to do your investigation into the structure of the file to find a way to scrape the information.

-Like mentioned earlier, we suggest starting by scrapping one or two page and get all the information from those pages.
-Then, when you are comfortable and make a function that gives you all the information, you can itterate through the urls and scrape all the pages with minimal code.
+Like mentioned earlier, we suggest starting by scraping one or two pages and get all the information from those pages.
+Then, when you are comfortable and make a function that gives you all the information; you can iterate through the URLs and scrape all the pages with minimal code.